 The pleasant environment found in the Little Carpathians, located just outside Bratislava, combined with the autumn weather is just right for different mountain excursions.
 Whether you choose to see the ruins of Pajštún (Peilenstein) Castle, bicycle along the edge of the Little Carpathians to Pezinok or enjoy an evening barbecue at the Železná Studnička recreation centre, an autumn day in the countryside surrounding Bratislava is a fun experience for everyone.

-On 7 October, Bratislava will once again be lit up for the third year in a row as part of the White Night contemporary art festival.
-During the night there will be over 65 stands open with both international and local artists presenting for you their works displaying scenes from heavenly bodies, visitors from other planets and moon aliens.
+On 27 September, Bratislava will once again be lit up for the third year in a row as part of the White Night contemporary art festival.
+During the night there will be a lot of stands open with both international and local artists.
+Each visitor gets an artistic map that guides him or her through various art spots: visually attractive installations, concerts, films, various theatre plays, dances, literature and live performances.

 If you are looking to enjoy hearty autumn meals, Bratislava offers several options right in the centre of town.
 Whether you opt for Zylinder Cafe & Restaurant, Savoy Restaurant or Dunajský Pivovar, the best and most traditional of Bratislava’s cuisine is ready for you to try in a modern and stylish atmosphere.